May 05, 2018

 I am mostly withdrawing from social media.
 Generally, I regularly engage in digital detox phases during which I either completely deactivate my accounts or archive all posts and delete the apps from my smartphone.
 I usually limit my social media usage to my desktop, as consumption there is less than on my smartphone.

 Now, I plan to permanently reduce my entire social media presence.
 This means removing all posts and writing exclusively on my website.
-I am aware that many of my followers consume my content primarily on social media platforms, where traffic is simply higher than on “old-fashioned” websites like mine.
+I am aware that many of my followers consume my content primarily on social media platforms, where traffic is simply higher than on "old-school" websites like mine.
 However, I have found that too much social media personally burdens me.
 I made this decision because managing multiple inquiries every morning and then again after work becomes too much effort for me in the long run.
 Of course, I could simply ignore it, but I want to generally scale back my social media activity and focus more on my website.

 For those who have only consumed my content through my website, nothing will change.
 I will continue to publish high-quality posts in the usual format, but now exclusively on my website.
 Inquiries and so on are still warmly welcomed here.